-- The accounts reflect no amounts in respect of time provided by volunteer members of St John - Gifts in kind are brought into the accounts at their estimated fair value - Where pro bono services are received, the value of those services, as estimated by the trustees, is included as both an incoming and outgoing resource in the SOFA - Legacies are recognised as income when there is entitlement, probability of receipt and measurability of the legacy - Rental income is accounted for on a receivable basis over the rental period - Income from charitable activity, including income from long-term contracts, trading and merchandising income, is accounted for when earned.
+- Donations, gifts, legacies and general grants receivable, which do not relate to specific charitable activities, are categorised as voluntary income - The accounts reflect no amounts in respect of time provided by volunteer members of St John Ambulance - Gifts in kind are brought into the accounts at their estimated fair value - Where pro bono services are received, the value of those services, as estimated by the directors, is included as both an incoming and outgoing resource in the SOFA - Legacies are recognised as income when there is entitlement, probability of receipt and measurability of the legacy - Fundraising income is shown gross except for small fundraising events where the cash is received net of expenditure - Rental income is accounted for on a receivable basis over the rental period - Income from charitable activity, including income from long-term contracts, trading and merchandising income, is accounted for when earned.
 Income received in advance is deferred until entitlement to the income has arisen - Gains from the disposal of tangible fixed assets are included in the SOFA as part of other income - Grants are recognised in the year when the entitlement to the grant is confirmed.
 Grants for the purchase of equipment and towards the initial setting up of projects are credited in full to the relevant activities in furtherance of the charity's objects.
 Grants that provide core funding or are of a general nature provided by government and charitable foundations, are recorded as voluntary income.
 Grants specifically for goods and services to be provided as part of charitable activities are recorded against the activity to which they relate.

-f.
+e.
 Expenditure